ccajas/Wikipeek/README.md

 # Wikipeek
 **A small but useful script that lets you preview a linked Wikipedia article**

-Install this Userscript in your browser (tested in FireFox and Chrome) and when you browse Wikipedia, a short preview will pop up when you hover the cursor over links to other Wikipedia articles.
+Install this Userscript in your browser (tested in Firefox and Chrome) and when you browse Wikipedia, a short preview will pop up when you hover the cursor over links to other Wikipedia articles.

 I didn't find another Userscript that did just this, so I decided to make it.